n3dst4/gumshoe-fvtt/DEVELOPMENT.md

   * use the Transifex command line tool, [`tx`](https://docs.transifex.com/client/installing-the-client), to pull in the latest translations and overwrite all the JSONs.
   * THIS WILL CLOBBER ANY JSON MODIFICATIONS WHICH HAVE NOT BEEN UPLOADED TO TRANSIFEX!

+To keep the translation imports running sweetly, you will need to update `.tx/config]` to map everything to the right places.

 ## Release process

 We have "release" branch.
 Its job is to hold a manifest version that points to the right release download.